-- 98. Local authorities can apply to ESFA to use exceptional factors relating to school premises.
-These may be for rents, or joint-use sports facilities, for example. - 98.1.
-Exceptional factors must relate to premises costs. - 98.2.
-Local authorities should only submit applications where the value of the factor is more than 1% of a school's budget, and applies to fewer than 5% of the schools in the authority's area. - 98.3.
-Local authorities can use exceptional premises factors used in 2019 to 2020 (for pre-existing, and newly qualifying schools) in 2020 to 2021, if the qualification criteria are still met. - 99.
-Where local authorities have already received approval for exceptional premises factors in the previous six years, they can continue to use the approved factors if the criteria are still being met. - 100.
-Where an exceptional factor has already been approved for particular schools, it's permissible for a further school or schools to receive the factor where a change in circumstances meets the existing approved criteria, providing that the cost to the additional school exceeds 1% of its budget share (as calculated through the APT), and that the factor still applies to fewer than 5% of schools in the authority. - 101.
-Local authorities should have applied to ESFA for any new exceptional premises factors in 2020 to 2021 by the disapplication deadline dates, setting out the rationale for the factor, and demonstrating that the criteria are met. - 102.
-The date for local authorities to submit any application for exceptional factors is 11 October 2019.
-The purpose of this deadline is to get decisions back to authorities before the APT is issued in December 2019.
-A further deadline of 20 November 2019 will enable us to ensure decisions are back to authorities prior to the APT submission deadline. - 103.
-Exceptional factors previously approved include: - rents
+- 145. This is an optional factor. - 146.
+Local authorities can apply to ESFA to use exceptional factors relating to school premises.
+These may be for rents, or joint-use sports facilities, for example. - 147.
+Exceptional factors must relate to premises costs. - 148.
+Local authorities should only submit applications where the value of the factor is more than 1% of a school's budget, and applies to fewer than 5% of the schools in the authority's area. - 149.
+Local authorities can use exceptional premises factors used in 2019 to 2020 (for pre-existing, and newly qualifying schools) in 2020 to 2021, if the qualification criteria are still met. - 150.
+Where local authorities have already received approval for exceptional premises factors in the previous six years, they can continue to use the approved factors if the criteria are still being met. - 151.
+Where an exceptional factor has already been approved for particular schools, it's permissible for a further school or schools to receive the factor where a change in circumstances meets the existing approved criteria, providing that the cost to the additional school exceeds 1% of its budget share (as calculated through the APT), and that the factor still applies to fewer than 5% of schools in the local authority area. - 152.
+Local authorities should have applied for any new exceptional premises factors in 2020 to 2021 by the disapplication deadline dates, setting out the rationale for the factor, and demonstrating that the criteria are met. - 153.
+The deadline date for local authorities to submit any application for exceptional factors was in November 2019.
+This was in order for us to ensure decisions were communicated back to local authorities prior to the APT submission deadline.

-- joint use of leisure facilities by contractual agreement - building schools for the future (BSF) schemes (additional contribution to lifecycle maintenance costs) - hire of PE facilities - listed buildings - school with a farm included as part of its educational provision - 104.
-Each application is considered on its own merits and it should not be assumed that a future application would be successful simply because it falls into one of the categories shown above. - 105.
-Local authorities are not obliged to request additional factors, but in considering whether to do so, they should look at the circumstances of academies and free schools as well as maintained schools. - 106.
-Local authorities can apply for an exceptional factor by sending the disapplication proforma to LA.Disapplications@education.gov.uk. - 107.
-For the first time in 2020 to 2021 there are two different disapplication proformas, one for block movement requests and another for all other requests.
-These two proformas are published alongside this guidance. - 108.
+- 154. Exceptional factors previously approved include: - 154.1. rents - 154.2. joint use of leisure facilities by contractual agreement - 154.3. building schools for the future (BSF) schemes (additional contribution to lifecycle maintenance costs) - 154.4. hire of PE facilities - 154.5. listed buildings - 154.6. school with a farm included as part of its educational provision - 155.
+Each application is considered on its own merits and it should not be assumed that a future application would be successful simply because it falls into one of the categories shown above. - 156.
+Local authorities are not obliged to request additional factors, but in considering whether to do so, they should look at the circumstances of academies and free schools as well as maintained schools. - 157.
+Local authorities can apply for an exceptional factor by sending the disapplication proforma to LA.Disapplications@education.gov.uk. - 158.
+For the first time in 2020 to 2021, there are two different disapplication proformas, one for block movement requests and another for all other requests.
+These two proformas are published alongside this guidance. - 159.
 These specific proformas will enable the ESFA to process and understand the details of each request more quickly.